Have you tried making bread with gluten free flour yet? If you’ve got a gluten allergy, it’s time to start now.

 - Easy to bake with

 - Works well for many different uses

 - Can usually be used in the same quantities as wheat flour for most recipes

 - High-quality mix

 - Can have a bean-like aftertaste if used in a bland recipe

-Totally organic, the Namaste Foods Organic Perfect Flour Blend is made from a mixture of sweet brown rice flour, brown rice flour, arrowroot powder, tapioca starch, sorghum flour, and xanthan gum.
+The Namaste Foods Organic Perfect Flour Blend is made from a mixture of sweet brown rice flour, brown rice flour, arrowroot powder, tapioca starch, sorghum flour, and xanthan gum and is totally organic.

-With this all purpose flour you can bake all your favorite recipes, simply substitute the wheat flour cup for cup.
-The bag can be re-sealed to keep contents fresh.
+With this all purpose flour, you can bake all your favorite recipes.
+Simply substitute the wheat flour cup for a cup of this flour.
+The bag can be re-sealed to keep its contents fresh.